About Us

 Guiding Principles

-Climate Change and Development Authority’s core values and behavioral attributes are the cornerstone of our aspirations in meeting our mission statements.
+CCDA’s core values and behavioural attributes are the cornerstone of our aspirations in meeting our mission statements.
 The staff is an integral part of CCDA’s success in upholding these values which include high standards of leadership, integrity, transparency and accountability, and gender inclusiveness.
 These values and guiding principles are consistent with CCDA’s obligations under international law, the National Constitution, the national strategy (Vision 2050) and other relevant frameworks.
-For CCDA to demonstrate commitment to its core values, it ensures its staff is highly trained and acquire the requisite knowledge, skills and competencies.
+For CCDA to demonstrate commitment to its core values, it will ensure staff is highly trained and acquires the requisite knowledge, skills and competencies.

 Our Values

-Dedication: We honor and dedicate our commitment to our domestic and international obligations.
+Dedication: We will honour and dedicate our commitment to our domestic and international obligations.

 Sustainable Development Principles: CCDA adopts the inclusive green growth and responsible sustainable development principles of StaRS and the MTDP III as shown in (Figure 1).
-This Corporate Plan focuses on working with strategic partners and stakeholders to promote carbon neutral, climate compatible and sustainable development, and responding together to build PNG’s resilience, and reduce vulnerability of communities, including women to climate change.
+This Corporate Plan focuses CCDA in working with strategic partners and stakeholders to promote carbon neutral, climate compatible and sustainable development, and responding together to build PNG’s resilience, and reduce vulnerability of communities, including women to climate change.
 This Corporate Plan therefore promotes the agenda for Green Economy (STaRs) and responsible sustainable development through the MTDP III environmental protection strategies.
-CCDA being accountable through the Public Services Management Act 2014 and Public Finance Management Act 2016 avoids unethical practices and activities that compromise PNG’s future ability to respond to the adverse impacts of climate change.
-In doing so, CCDA upholds the good governance principle which states that subsidiary democracy must be upheld and revitalized in accordance with the principle of prior informed consent.
-CCDA strives to ensure policies, rules and regulation are transparent, promote participatory negotiations and include consultative processes with CCDA stakeholders and all affected people.
+CCDA being accountable through the Public Services Management Act 2014 and Public Finance Management Act 2016 will avoid unethical practices and activities that compromise PNG’s future ability to respond to the adverse impacts of climate change.
+In doing so, CCDA upholds the good governance principle which states that subsidiary democracy must be upheld and revitalised in accordance with the principle of prior informed consent.
+CCDA will strive to ensure policies, rules and regulation are transparent, promote participatory negotiations and include consultative processes with CCDA stakeholders and all affected people.